-Most kids like playing in sand, even if some of us parents prefer to not have to deal with sand in our car etc afterwards!
+Most young kids like playing in sand, even if most of us parents prefer to not have to deal with it in our car etc afterwards!
 I know my kids can still easily spend a good hour or two at the beach playing in the sand – building sand castles and collecting shells.

-Now we don’t always want to swim as well as build sand castles, like on a sunny winters day.
-Nor do we (or can we) travel to a ocean beach.
-Thankfully, there are a number of good spots to do this along Parramatta River, which means only a short trip.
-And we can visit all but one of these spots currently as they are within our 10km exercise radius (covid restrictions).
+Now we don’t always want to swim as well as build sand castles, like on a sunny winters day – or we may not want to travel all the way to an ocean beach to build sand castles.
+Thankfully, there are a number of good sandy spots along Parramatta River, which means only a short trip.

-I’ve been wanting to share this list for a while now.
-Grateful for lockdown and a sunny winter’s day for the inspiration and time to finally get it done!
+This list has been a while in the making, grateful for lockdown for providing the time to finally get it done!
 But a little word of warning first… it’s common to find rubbish along these beaches (just like at ocean beaches unfortunately).
-I find it best to do a quick scan and remove any items that the kids may hurt themselves on, like glass or broken hard plastic.
+I find it best to do a quick scan and remove any items that the kids may hurt themselves on, like broken glass or hard plastic.

-Here are our top 7 favourite sand castle building spots.
+Here are our top 10 favourite sand castle building spots.
 Most will have sand still at high tide, but best visited at a lower tide.
-And please let me know if you have one not on the list!
+You can also get your feet wet, but swimming isn’t recommended at most of them.
+Please let me know if you have one not on the list!

 1Cabarita Park Beach, Cabarita